 In 1916, Yuan Shikai was forced to abdicate and re-establish the republic after facing condemnation and opposition.

-In 1927, the alliance between the Kuomintang and the Chinese Communist Party (CCP) broke down after Chiang violently suppressed the CCP and other leftists in Shanghai.
+In 1927, the Kuomintang and Chinese Communist Party (CCP) alliance broke down after Chiang Kai-shek suppressed the CCP in Shanghai.

 In November 1931, the CCP declared areas of the country as the Chinese Soviet Republic (Jiangxi Soviet) in Ruijin, Jiangxi.

-In 1934, the Jiangxi Soviet was wiped out by the KMT armies, leading the CCP to initiate the Long March and relocate to Yan'an in Shaanxi.
+In 1934, the Jiangxi Soviet was defeated by KMT armies, leading the CCP to initiate the Long March and relocate to Yan'an in Shaanxi.

 According to China's government, the forest coverage of the country grew from 10% of the overall territory in 1949 to 25% in 2024.